CRCL Staff

 Brett is a native Louisianian working on the Future Coastal Leaders program.
 He graduated from the University of Michigan with a M.S. in environmental behavior, education and communication in the spring of 2022.
 In his free time, Brett enjoys going on hikes, reading about New Orleans history and cooking. (brett.pickett@crcl.org)

-Will Thinnes – advocacy senior coordinator
+Will Thinnes – advocacy and outreach manager

 Will is originally from Memphis.
 He received his bachelor’s of science in ecological restoration and environmental policy from the University of California, Berkeley in 2018.
 Shortly after, Will moved to New Orleans to become an Americorps member at SBP, where he helped lead volunteers in reconstructing homes in the Lower 9th Ward.
 Most recently, Will worked at Green Light New Orleans, where he managed their rain barrel program — installing rain barrels around the city, engaging with the community and hosting educational workshops about green infrastructure.
 Will’s passion for ecological restoration and community engagement drove him to CRCL.
 In his free time, Will enjoys reading by the bayou, chasing sunsets and asking tourists to pronounce Tchoupitoulas. (will.thinnes@crcl.org)